 Interview: ACE Training execs discuss how to capitalise on NZ's new data centre region

-Last month, Microsoft announced its plan to launch a full data centre region in New Zealand, rounding out the company’s fleet of data centre regions around the world to 60 and delivering a ‘major milestone’ to enterprises in the country.
+Last month, Microsoft announced its plan to launch a full data center region in New Zealand, rounding out the company's fleet of data center regions around the world to 60 and delivering a ‘major milestone' to enterprises in the country.

 The move was widely praised from Kiwi IT managers and decision-makers, many of whom cited Microsoft's announcement as the spark to fuel new digital transformation (DX) opportunities for organisations all over the country.

-In light of this, Techday spoke to ACE Training’s Director Graham Dwyer and Training and Microsoft Business Lead, Ray De Klerk, who discuss how accessible DX training is more important than ever, and what the new data centre region means for New Zealand enterprises at large.
+In light of this, TechDay spoke to ACE Training's Director Graham Dwyer and Training and Microsoft Business Lead, Ray De Klerk, who discuss how accessible DX training is more important than ever, and what the new data center region means for New Zealand enterprises at large.